Houston

 To deepen our understanding, we reviewed sites from symphonies like New York and Berlin and found shared UX gaps: cluttered layouts, limited interactivity, and static content.
 We also drew inspiration from immersive platforms like TeamLab and Art Club, where personalized mobile features and social sharing made for richer experiences.

-• Participants felt excluded by traditional classical formats.
+• Users felt excluded by traditional classical formats

-These insights highlighted the need for a mobile-first app that is inclusive, interactive, and easy to share, while preserving the elegance and tradition of the symphony.
+Design Opportunity: Build a mobile-first app that is inclusive, interactive, and shareable, while maintaining the Symphony’s elegance and cultural credibility.

 Persona & Problem.